 8. Be Strategic & Tactical in the Final Mile

 The pandemic ushered in a shift in consumer demand for e-commerce and expedited fulfillment services, forcing companies to quickly scale last mile operations to stay relevant in a highly competitive market.
-While the COVID-related dust has seemingly settled, the last mile remains a top priority for supply chains in 2023.
+While the COVID-related dust has seemingly settled, the last mile remains a top priority.
 Driving strategic value in the last mile with technology to support route optimization, personnel optimization, and real-time visibility is critical for companies in the year ahead.

 9. Collaborate to Improve Customer Experience